Scenic view of RV lifestyle in nature, representing tips for choosing the best state to register your RV for full-time use.

 Where required:

-1. Submit title or bill of sale, insurance, and ID.
+1. Submit title or bill of sale insurance and ID.

-2. Pay $12-$100 fees.
+2. Pay $12 to $100 fees.

 3. Display sticker on camper or truck.